 Get your mis en place prepared before you start this dish (keep all your herbs and vegetables washed, chopped and prepared beforehand) as this will make assembly a breeze

-To get the thin shaved cucumber simply use your everyday potato peeler and "peel" the strips from top to bottom ensuring that you stop when you come to the seeds (you will not be using them at all or they will make your salad limp an watery).
+To get those stylish thin shaved cucumber slices simply use your everyday potato peeler and "peel" the strips from top to bottom ensuring that you stop when you reach the seeds as we don't want those in the salad.
+You may not use the whole cucumber as it may make your salad limp an watery if you use too much.
 Continue around the whole cucumber until complete.

 A crispy-edge fried egg on top also goes a treat with this salad.
 Ensure your oil is hot before popping the egg in and allow the edges to brown and crisp up for extra crunch and flavor and don't forget to season with a little salt.